After months of searching, you’ve finally found the right home. But what if you now need to convert this primary residence into a rental property?

 There are a number of legal factors to consider which vary based on your state.
 Research landlord and tenant housing laws, and understand landlord obligations on factors such as the following:

-• Fair Housing Act: Understanding the Fair Housing Act ensures you do not discriminate against potential tenants.
+- Fair Housing Act: Understanding the Fair Housing Act ensures you do not discriminate against potential tenants.
+This act prohibits you from discriminating against tenants based on religion, race, sex, disability or national origin.

-real estate attorney can help you manage the transition from homeowner to landlord and develop a lease agreement for your tenants.
-Maximizing your tax savings is important, so you should talk to your accountant to learn about your location’s tax rules and understand what you can and cannot claim.
+A real estate attorney can help you manage the transition from homeowner to landlord and develop a lease agreement for your tenants.
+Maximizing your tax savings is important, so you should talk to your accountant to learn about your location’s tax rules and housing laws to understand what you can and cannot claim.
 Interest deductions for investment properties are different than those for rental properties.

 Determine Your Responsibilities